blairanderson/serverlessconsultants/plugins/serverless-basic-authentication.md

     - platypus
 ```

-For each function which is marked as `private: true`, the custom authenticator will be inserted, like so:
+For each function that responds to `http` events and is marked as `private: true`, the custom authenticator will be inserted, like so:

 ```
 functions: